maidsafe/safe-app-csharp/README.md

 ### Using Mock API

 * Mock API can be used by adding a `SAFE_APP_MOCK` flag in your project properties at **Properties > Build > conditional compilation symbols**.
-* When the mock feature is used, a local mock vault file is generated which simulates network operations used to store and retrieve data.
+* When the mock feature is used, a local mock node file is generated which simulates network operations used to store and retrieve data.
 The app will then interface with this file rather than the live Safe network.

 ### Authentication